 2.Differ from one another, and are also internally diverse;

-3. Consist of individuals who share the same worldview, but may have diverse beliefs, expressions, and interpretations based on a number of factors (such as personal circumstance, place, political context, etc.); and, as a result,
+3. Consist of individuals who share the same worldview, but may have diverse beliefs, expressions, interpretations, and terminology to describe it based on a number of factors (such as personal circumstance, place, political context, etc.); and, as a result,

 Civic religious literacy therefore goes beyond mere knowledge of the basic tenets, principles, or practices of a worldview.
 Additionally, developing civic religious literacy can empower individuals and organizations to engage better with members of their society.
 Specific economic, political, social, and legal reasons for the importance of religious literacy in Canada today are listed on this page: Why civic religious literacy?